forntoh/LcdMenu/docs/source/overview/items/item-widget.rst

 ItemWidget can host one or more widgets.
 The widgets can be of different types and can be used to display different types of data.

-The following are examples of how to create ItemWidget widgets:
+The following are examples of how to create ItemWidget widgets.

 .. code-block:: c++